 Python Scripting Tutorial for Beginners

-The first step to getting started with python is to learn the basics which are needed for scripting.
-Here we are not going to cover python for application development but for automation.
+The first step to getting started with Python is to learn the basics that are needed for scripting.
+Here we are not going to cover Python for application development but for automation.

 - Python Basics and Flow Control